Spine

 Nonoperative Care

 Our spine specialists begin with a conservative, nonoperative approach to treating spinal injuries and conditions, with a primary goal of restoring function and limiting pain.
 We provide comprehensive services at numerous locations across the St. Louis area, and most general spine problems are managed in an outpatient setting.
 Our spine specialists work in close collaboration with our physical medicine and rehabilitation specialists to develop a customized treatment plan based on the needs of each individual patient.
-Conservative management may include physical and occupational therapy, medications, injections and other nonoperative treatment modalities.
+Conservative management may include physical and occupational therapy, medications, injections, and other nonoperative treatment modalities.

 Surgical Care